magnars/dash.el/README.md

 #### -doto `(init &rest forms)`

-Evaluate `init` and thread the result as the 2nd argument to other forms.
+Evaluate `init` and thread the result as the 2nd argument to other `forms`.
 `init` is evaluated once.
 Its result is passed to `forms`, which are then evaluated sequentially.
 Returns the target form.